Brown-streaked flycatcher

 The brown-streaked flycatcher (Muscicapa williamsoni) is a species of bird in the family Muscicapidae.

 It is found in southern Myanmar, southern Thailand, northern peninsular Malaysia, and northeast Borneo.
 Some authorities consider it to be a subspecies of the Asian brown flycatcher.
-In 2020, a vagrant was sighted 300 km south of the Australian town of Broome and its identity was confirmed from DNA analysis from the droppings of the bird.
+In 2020, a vagrant was sighted 300 km south of the Australian town of Broome and its identity was confirmed from DNA analysis of the droppings of the bird.

 The species has a rufescent plumage in the breeding season and then becomes drab.

 The species name is after the collector Sir Walter James Franklin Williamson.